isHarryh/Distributed-Requester/README.md

   "policy": { // optional (children are also optional)
     "reuse_connections": true, // default to true
-    "order": "random", // default to "random", currently only "random" is supported "proxy_order": "switchByRule", // default to "random", can be "random", "sequential", "switchByRule" "schedule": { // schedule time values can be seconds or ISO time string like "2025-01-01T00:00+08:00" "start": 0, // omitted/null/0 means start immediately "end": 30 // omitted/null/0 means no end
+    "order": "random", // default to "random", currently only "random" is supported "schedule": { // schedule time values can be seconds or ISO time string like "2025-01-01T00:00+08:00" "start": 0, // omitted/null/0 means start immediately "end": 30 // omitted/null/0 means no end